 Leave it to perennially sunny, progressive Austin to lead the way for the rest of America to follow.
 In.gredients, funding permitting, aiming to launch this coming Fall (Spring in the Southern Hemisphere), will be a grocery store with a difference.

-You know, sometimes the best advertising comes from the customers themselves, though not neccessarily in the way you planned it.
+You know, sometimes the best advertising comes from the customers themselves, though not necessarily in the way you planned it.
 When Austin’s Alamo Drafthouse received an angry phone message from a pissed off customer, they got wise and turned it into a rollicking viral video [NSFW].
 Ha!
-Wish she would leave a nasty message on Lost At E Minor now [Listen to this awesome voice message here]
+Wish she would leave a nasty message on […]

 While vodka may be the last thing you thought you’d come across in the heart of Austin, Texas, it’s just what you’ll find with Deep Eddy.
 For everything from cocktails to on the rocks, Deep Eddy Sweet Tea Vodka is the perfect antidote to a scorching Texas summer day.
 It’s not your grandma’s sweet tea, but it has the same slow, sweet, Southern taste — and it’s actually infused with real tealeaves and local clover honey.